eic/drich-dev/README.md

     - you can produce a new version of this file by uncommenting relevant lines in `athena/src/DRICH_geo.cpp` (search for `generate LUT`), and running something like `./rebuildAll.sh && ./runDDwebDisplay.sh`
   - build with `make`, execute with `./drawSegmentation.exe [simulation_output_file]`
   - specific for dRICH; for pfRICH version, see `pfrich/`

-### Reconstruction
-- use `./runBenchmark.sh` to run the simulation and subsequent reconstruction
-  - this is a wrapper for `reconstruction_benchmarks/benchmarks/rich/run_irt.sh`, which is executed by the CI
-    - this script runs `npsim` and `juggler`
-  - see also `reconstruction_benchmarks/benchmarks/rich/config.yml` for the commands used by the CI
-  - it is practical to edit this wrapper script during development, for testing purposes; this is why several lines are commented out

 ### Miscellaneous
 - `makeDocumentation.sh`: calls script for auto-documentation from compact tags, outputs in `./doc`